 The location of someone’s birth should never confine them to poverty, war, or environmental insecurity.
 The United States must safeguard universal human rights to dignity, equality, migration, and refuge.
 All people have the right to seek opportunity, safety, and stability through migration.
 We must always prioritize approaches based on human dignity and diplomacy over those that vilify or dehumanize others, or use coercion or force.
 Our investments in the United States and abroad must reflect our shared stake in the health and well-being of the world’s most marginalized populations, the planet, and in recognition of our mutual interests.

-We must democratize our foreign policy and include and center the voices of those most affected by our decisions.
+We must democratize our foreign policy and include and center those most affected by our decisions.
 All too often our nation’s foreign policy has been fueled by colonialism, white supremacy, economic exploitation, patriarchy, and xenophobia because our policies have been developed with only elite interests in mind.
 The U.S. must be a leader in dismantling systemic oppression by acting in solidarity with those working to cast off injustice within our borders and beyond them.
 By centering the voices and needs of the populations our policies disproportionately affect – women, LGBTQ+ people, people of color, people in the Global South, Indigenous people, people with disabilities, and low-income communities around the world – we can ensure we develop policies that uplift everyone and defend the rights of all individuals and communities.

 We must build the United States’ credibility in the world by consistently upholding our values and these principles in every instance, not only when convenient.
 We must implement our foreign policy based in our belief in human rights, accountable governance, economic, racial, gender, and environmental justice for all.
 Silence in the face of abuses in the name of national security fuels our own and the world’s insecurity.
 We must lead with our values in our engagement with our allies and competitors alike, rather than allowing our alliances to be a blank check for impunity.
 It is not only our government that must uphold our values and these principles in every instance; it is also the responsibility of every person in the United States to ensure that our engagement at home and abroad consistently reinforces these principles to build a more just and peaceful world.